A Trump Gun Guy's To-Do List for the New White House

 "I am looking forward to helping protect and defend the Second Amendment over the course of a generation or two," he said, noting he was cleaning his gun as he spoke.

-Donald Trump Jr. speaks to supporters.
-By Derek Davis/Portland Press Herald via Getty Images
+Donald Trump Jr. speaks to supporters of his father, presidential candidate Donald Trump, at Howell's Gun Shop in Gray, Maine, on Tuesday, October 25, 2016.
+Photo by Derek Davis/Portland Press Herald via Getty Images

 A version of this article originally appeared on the Trace.